MykhailoHoroshko/problems-and-solutions/problems/trees/postorder-traversal/README.md

 First and only argument is root node of the binary tree, A.

 Output Format
-Return an integer array denoting the inorder traversal of the given binary tree.
+Return an integer array denoting the Postorder traversal of the given binary tree.

 Example Input
 Input 1: